Fed monetary policy is appropriate where it is, Williams says

-HALF MOON BAY, Calif.
-Jan 14 The Federal Reserve, which eased monetary policy last year by launching a new asset-purchase program, has calibrated monetary policy appropriately, a top Federal Reserve official said on Monday.
+HALF MOON BAY, California The Federal Reserve, which eased monetary policy last year by launching a new asset-purchase program, has calibrated monetary policy appropriately, a top Federal Reserve official said on Monday.

 "We are facing difficult situations -- I wish growth was faster, I wish unemployment would come down faster as well -- but I think we've got the policy position right," John Williams, president of the San Francisco Federal Reserve Bank, told reporters on the sidelines of a technology-focused conference here.
 "I think it's appropriate, right where it is."